kerberos-io/hub/README.md

 # Kerberos Hub

 Kerberos Hub is the single pane of glass for your Kerberos agents.
-It comes with a best of breed best practices and allows you to build and maintain an everless scaling video surveillance and video analytics landscape.
+It comes with a best of breed open source technology stack, modular and scale first mindset, and allows you to build and maintain an everless growing video surveillance and video analytics landscape.

 ## What's in the repo?

-This repo describes how to install Kerberos Hub inside your own cluster using a helm chart.
+This repo describes how to install Kerberos Hub inside your own Kubernetes cluster (or [K3S cluster](https://k3s.io/)) using a Helm chart.
-A couple of dependency need to be installed first:
+A couple of dependencies need to be installed first:
 - A Kafka message queue,
-- A Mongodb database,
+- a Mongodb database,
-- and a MQTT message broker (Vernemq).
+- a MQTT message broker ([Vernemq](https://vernemq.com/)
+- and a TURN server ([Pion](https://github.com/pion/turn))

 Next to that one can use an Nginx ingress controller or Traefik for orchestrating the ingresses.
-Once all dependency are installed the appropriate values should be updated in the **values.yaml** file.
+Once all dependencies are installed, the appropriate values should be updated in the **values.yaml** file.

 We do manage certificates through cert-manager and letsencrypt, and rely on HTTP01 and DNS01 resolvers.
-So you might change that for your custom scenarion (e.g. on premise deployment).
+So you might need to change that for your custom scenarion (e.g. on premise deployment).

 ![hubdashboard](hub-dashboard.png)

 # What are we building?

-Following you will find the architecture slide of what we are going to install.
+As shown below you will find the architecture of what we are going to install (the green rectangle).

 ![hubarechitecture](architecture.png)